cambridge-ceu/csd3/applications/peer.md

 ## 3. 1.3

-It is called with `module load ceuadmin/peer/1.3`, a Miniconda/2 installation which follows <https://www.biostars.org/p/9461665/> and <https://bioconda.github.io/recipes/peer/README.html#package-peer>.
+It is called with `module load ceuadmin/peer/1.3`, a Miniconda/2 installation which follows <https://www.biostars.org/p/9461665/> (mamba is too slow to get going) and <https://bioconda.github.io/recipes/peer/README.html#package-peer>.

 As shall be seen, really `Miniconda` is a platform to distribute the Linux binary and R package (No python package).